allenai/unqover/README.md

 ### Evaluating on gender-occupation data

 Here comes the meat.
-Here is a script to run analysis over predicted files from the 15 models on the gender-occupatin data:
+Here is a script to run analysis over predicted files from the 15 models (5 masked LM, 5 SQuAD, and 5 NewsQA) on the gender-occupatin data:
 ```
 for DATA in gender lm_gender; do
 for MODEL in robertabase robertalarge distilbert bertbase bertlarge; do